Investment Analysis Tools (FINRA Rule 2214)

 The disclosures must state whether the tool favors securities based on:

-- Whether the tool is limited to searching, analyzing, or favoring securities in which the member makes a market, serves as underwriter, or has any other direct or indirect interest
+• Whether the tool is limited to searching, analyzing, or favoring securities in which the member makes a market, acts as underwriter, or has any other direct or indirect interest

 Exam Tip: Gotchas

-- Revenue bias in the tool must be disclosed.
+• Revenue bias in the tool must be disclosed.
 If the tool tends to select securities on which the firm earns higher 12b-1 fees (or receives revenue-sharing payments), that bias must appear in the written disclosure.
-An undisclosed revenue bias in an investment analysis tool is a Rule 2214 violation even if the tool's methodology is otherwise sound.
+An undisclosed revenue bias in an investment analysis tool violates the investment-analysis-tool rule even if the tool's methodology is otherwise sound.

-What filing and access obligations does FINRA Rule 2214 impose?
+What filing and access obligations does the investment-analysis-tool rule impose?

 Within 10 business days of first use, the member must:

-- File with the Department any template that the member will use to produce written reports or related retail communications (per Rule 2210(c)(3)(C))
+2. File with the Department any template that the member will use to produce written reports or related retail communications (per the FINRA communications rule)

 Both obligations apply: access to the tool AND filing of templates.
 The 10-business-day clock runs from first use, not from first design or first customer contact.